 Brands may see these responses leading to a costly endeavor no matter what direction they are “forced” to take.
 Migrating to a new tag management platform can cost a lot of money, time, and has major change management implications — no matter what your prospective vendor tells you.

 Migrating from Google to Adobe or Amplitude for analytics can be expensive, regardless of the fact that each option can be sold as a “lift and shift” project.
-We all know that “lift and shift” is used to justify lower cost estimates but in the end, when we’re able to review actuals, the exercise has an eerie similarity to a massive redesign project.
+We all know that “lift and shift” is simply a means to justify lower cost estimates but in the end, when we’re able to review actuals, the exercise has an eerie similarity to a massive redesign project.
 And yes, those of us who have worked in consulting know that is exactly what we sell — a nice easy mapping that isn’t so nice and easy in practice.

 Those of us in delivery know that is a bunch of bull.
 Migrating digital analytics or tag management platforms equates to an incredible amount of work and increases the probability of inconsistency in data collection and degraded data quality.